BrahmVanH/Weather-Forecast/README.md

 ## Weather Forecast

+**NEED TO DO:
+  Change *enter* to search instead of clear text input Add option to pick up browsers local weather

 # Description

 This application is designed to allow the user to search for any city in the world with weather data and retrieve a five-day weather forecast for that city.